 This is because:

-- The mollusca will usually go away without treatment within 12-18 months.
+- The small lumps (mollusca) on the skin will usually go away without treatment within 12-18 months.
 Having the rash does not limit your activities such as going to school, sports, swimming, etc.

 - Many of the treatments can be painful (such as liquid nitrogen).